bmeviauac01/datadriven/docs/lecture-notes/transactions/index.md

 | Input(A)  | 10 | 20 | **10** | - | |
 | Input(B)  | 10 | 20 | 10 | **20** | |

-The transaction has all the necessary data in memory buffer.
-The modification is performed and the data is written back to the buffer.
-At the same time *original values* and written to the transaction log.
+The transaction has all the necessary data in the memory buffer.
+The modification is performed, and the data is written back to the buffer.
+At the same time, the *original values* and written to the transaction log.

 | Operation | A (database) | B (database) | A (buffer) | B (buffer) | Transactional log |
 |---|---|---|---|---|---|